BKDaugherty/tactics-exploration/devlog.md

     - [x] Write some code to load in an animated character
     - [x] Write some asset specific code for "tinytactics_battlekiti"
     - [x] Handle FacingDirections
-    - [ ] Write an animation controller for switching to the right animation

       - [x] Do some research to see what people do here!
   - [x] Download some characters, and figure out how to render them
   - [x] Use the Movement system and tune the lerping constants